15 Legit Online Jobs for Teens to Earn Money

 Another great reason why work at home jobs for teens make a lot of sense is because many of them are highly flexible.
 A teen could do a little work when he or she has some free time from school and other activities like sports, gymnastics, and dance.

-Let’s take a look then at several online jobs for teens.
+Let’s take a look then at several options teens to earn money.
 The majority of these can be done online, but I have also included some options for teens who drive and have access to vehicles.

 1. Online Survey Sites